Chronic Intestinal Pseudo-obstruction (CIPO)

 Causes of CIPO

-The symptoms of pseudo-obstruction are caused by difficulties in how the muscles and nerves in the intestine work.
-CIPO is generally broken into two groups, primary CIPO and secondary CIPO.
+The symptoms of chronic intestinal pseudo-obstruction are caused by difficulties in how the muscles and nerves in the intestine work.
+CIPO is generally broken into two groups: primary CIPO and secondary CIPO.

-Primary CIPO can be congenital, present at birth.
-It may be caused by an injury to the smooth muscle (myopathic) or the nervous system (neuropathic) of the gastrointestinal tract.
+Primary CIPO can be congenital (present at birth), or caused by an injury to the smooth muscle (myopathic) or the nervous system (neuropathic) of the gastrointestinal tract.
 There are also familial and sporadic causes of primary CIPO.
 Several genetic diseases have been identified in familial cases.

 Secondary CIPO is acquired, such as after a viral illness.
 Autoimmune and metabolic disorders are also known to be associated with secondary CIPO.
 Specific diseases and infections that may be associated with secondary CIPO include Chagas disease, collagen vascular disorders, endocrine disorders, and muscular dystrophy.